leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking.md

     - not afford to wear fashionable clothes, be ridiculed
     - dresses provocatively -> draw negative attention
 - 万能答案
+  - Every student in my school wears uniforms.
+And the style of the clothing is very simple; a nice pair of jeans with a comfortable shirt or jacket makes most studetns like to wear.
+  - We like to wear this kind of clothing not only because it looks nice on us, but also it simplifies our life.
+We do not have to waste time to dress up or worry about how we dress and look before other students if we are required to wear uniform to school only.
+Without distraction and worries on our appearance, we are able focus on our schoolwork and thus improve our learning outcomes.
+  - And the other reason we like the simple style of school clothing is that wearing fashionable clothes will give too much room for discrimination and judgment between students.
+A student who caanot afford to wear fashionable clothes could be rudiculed.
+A student who dresses provocatively will draw negative attention from other students.

 ## Learning from the Past